Delayed NY Primary Gets a Boost Toward Absentee Voting

 Thanks to an additional order announced Friday, all registered New Yorkers should watch their mailboxes for a postage-paid application for an absentee ballot.
 Once they fill out and send back those applications, they should receive an absentee ballot.

-Jennifer Wilson, the deputy director of the League of Women Voters of New York State, called Cuomo’s latest executive order a step in the right direction, amid the seeming void of what is still unknown.
+Jennifer Wilson, the deputy director of the League of Women Voters of New York State, called the order a step in the right direction, amid the seeming void of what is still unknown.

 “We’re glad that he said he’s still pushing to keep in-person voting, because we think that will help a lot with some of these ambiguities,” Wilson said in a phone interview Friday.